parker-g/ParkBot/README.md

 ## Congrats!
 You are now hosting your own discord bot.

-# BIG NOTE - the instructions to set up dall-e-mini below need revision! some of the commands may not be appropriate for your operating system. also, I haven't checked the validity of the replicate links in months so those instructions may be deprecated as well.
-I will revise them sooner or later

 ## dall-e-mini set up below

 * to set up AI image generation for the parkbot, you will need to visit [replicate](https://replicate.com/), sign up, and create an API token. you will need to add the token you create to your existing persisting environment variables under the key, REPLICATE_API_TOKEN. after you've done this and refreshed your terminal or restart your machine, you should be able to use ParkBot's replikate cog.
 For more detailed instructions, view [replicate's python API guide](https://replicate.com/docs/get-started/python#authenticate).